 Rounding Out the Levels of Autonomy

-Level 3: Conditionally Automated Driving
+Autonomous Driving Systems at Level 3 Autonomy: Conditionally Automated Driving

 The SAE refers to Level 3 Autonomy as ‘conditional automation.’
 It is a mode in which all aspects of driving are handled for you, but the driver must be present at all times in case an intervention request is made.
 A Level 3 ready autonomous vehicle is capable of driving itself in particular conditions, during which it will take control of all safety-critical systems.
 In proper circumstances, the ADS (Automated Driving System) completes the entire dynamic driving task and then disengages quickly upon the driver’s command.
 The driver is no longer obliged to constantly monitor the system or perform non-driving-related tasks while operating the vehicle.
 If the system prompts the driver, the driver must answer within a certain amount of time to avoid the system from disabling itself.

-Level 4: Highly Automated Driving
+Autonomous Driving Systems at Level 4 Autonomy: Highly Automated Driving

 Vehicles with Level 4 Autonomy are capable of driving fully autonomously in proper settings without the assistance or intervention of a human driver.
 If a driver takes control of the vehicle, the ADS will disengage if necessary.
 In some cases, the vehicle does not prompt the driver or user to take over because it is competent of handling the problem on its own.
 The development of commercial vehicles that can drive themselves on highways or in geofenced urban areas is likely to be realized by the end of the decade, thanks to advancements in sensor technology, high-definition mapping, more timely data, vehicle-to-vehicle connections, and off-site call centers (for dealing with uncommon risks).

-Level 5: Fully Automated Driving
+Autonomous Driving Systems at Level 5 Autonomy: Fully Automated Driving

 Vehicles capable of Level 5 Autonomy will be able to drive on any road that has been mapped and can be navigated by a human driver.
 It is sufficient for the user to specify a destination, and the vehicle will subsequently transport any occupants to their location.
 The system must be capable of managing all scenarios on its own and executing the entire dynamic driving task.
 Currently, this level of autonomy is not technologically possible.
 Some entrepreneurs predict the imminent development of a Level 5-capable vehicle, while more cautious industry experts are beginning to suspect that such a sophisticated system would either never be possible or would prove too costly for commercial development.